stratoxjs/StratoxPilot/README.md

 ### POST Request

 Creating a POST request is similarly efficient, targeting a `post` router.
-The request parameter will be converted into an instance of FormData to facilitate the request.
+The request parameter will be a object.
 #### Arguments
 - **path (string):** Defines the URI, which can be a **regular path** or a **hash**.
 - **request (object):** Submits a POST request to the dispatcher.
-This will be processed into an instance of [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData), allowing for detailed and structured data transmission.
+This will be an regular object.

 #### Make post request
 ```javascript